cleolibrary/CLEO-Redux/unsupported.md

 ## Unsupported or limited support scenarios

-Despite our best effort some scenarios while available in game are not supported or supported with limitations in JavaScript code.
-Some of them are imposed by the nature of JavaScript language or the difficulties in bridging JavaScript and the native code.
+Despite our best effort some scenarios while available in game are not supported or supported with limitations by CLEO Redux.
+Some of them are imposed by the nature of SCM format or JavaScript language or the difficulties in bridging JavaScript and the native code.

 Check the [Features support page](https://github.com/cleolibrary/CLEO-Redux/wiki/Feature-Support-Matrix) to find out high-level features and the status of their support in different games.